visualcommunicationdesign/visualcommunicationdesign.github.io/index.md

 ## Course material

-We will upload our lecture slides on Brightspace and make use of our own book, which unfortunatly is not published yet (it is also not finished!).
-Consider it a draft (including a number of spelling mistakes, repititions etc, but not serious failures) and enjoy it [here](https://homepage.tudelft.nl/w3s80/VisionAndDepiction.html), which is an HTML version (12-feb-2020).

-Furthermore, we have some recommended reading for those interested:
+* [**Visual and Depiction**](https://homepage.tudelft.nl/w3s80/VisionAndDepiction.html) by Wijntjes (mandatory).which is a draft version of the book we are working on.
+Besides a good outline of lectures it include spelling mistakes, repetitions, unfinished paragraphs and dead hyperlinks: feel free to notify us about unclarities.

-* [**Visual Thinking for Design**](https://www.amazon.com/dp/0123708966/ref=rdr_ext_tmb) by Colin Ware.
+* [**Visual Thinking for Design**](https://www.amazon.com/dp/0123708966/ref=rdr_ext_tmb) by Colin Ware (Recommended).
 This has been a major inspiration source when teaching this course over the past years.
 He also wrote the bit more advanced book [Information Visualization - Perception for Design](https://www.amazon.com/dp/0123814642/ref=rdr_ext_tmb) that you should certainly check out when diving deeper in the topic of data visualization.
-* **Ways of Seeing** by John Berger, either in [book form](https://www.amazon.co.uk/dp/014103579X/ref=rdr_ext_tmb) or from his [BBC series](https://youtu.be/0pDE4VX_9Kk).
+* **Ways of Seeing** by John Berger (Recommended), either in [book form](https://www.amazon.co.uk/dp/014103579X/ref=rdr_ext_tmb) or from his [BBC series](https://youtu.be/0pDE4VX_9Kk).
-*
+* **A Primer of Visual Literacy** by Donis A. Dondis (Recommended).

 <!--